 2. We are bound to want to buy a newer, better replacement of an item.

 3. We are prone to compare our possessions to others and get jealous.

 Just because the possessions we buy might last a while doesn’t mean the happiness we derive from those possessions will last just as long.
 In fact, it almost never does.

 If you want to spend your money on something that will provide longer-lasting happiness, focus on acquiring experiences rather than possessions.

-There are a few main reasons why experiences — no matter how brief — make us happy:
+There are, however, a few main reasons why experiences — no matter how brief — DO make us happy.

 So while your tangible possessions might last longer than intangible experiences, the memories that linger from them are the true key to happiness.